Written by: Greg Ellifritz

 Assessing the Scene- Be very careful if you believe someone is suffering from an opioid overdose.
 They most often have overdosed immediately after injecting heroin.
 We often find victims with needles still stuck in their arms.
 If the needle isn’t still in their body, it’s likely close by.
 Scan for needles, broken glass, razor blades, or any other hazards.
 Getting HIV or Hepatitis from a dirty needle isn’t the outcome you are looking for.

 You should also be cautious about avoiding the drug itself.
 Some of the synthetic opioids are very powerful and inhaling a very small quantity could cause you to suffer the same symptoms you are seeing in the overdose patient.
+The few cases of inhalational overdose events in rescuers have occurred mostly in enclosed areas like the passenger compartments of cars.
+Incidental skin contact should not cause any overdose symptoms.

 Scene safety first.
 You can’t save the overdose victim if you are dying as well.